Integrating with Event Endpoint Management

 1. Log in to your Kubernetes cluster as a cluster administrator by setting your kubectl context.

-2. Create a file called es-eem-configmap.yaml and copy the following YAML content into the file to create the ConfigMap that has the details for creating a server connection to your Event Endpoint Management instance:
+2. Create a file that is called es-eem-configmap.yaml and copy the following YAML content into the file to create the ConfigMap that has the details for creating a server connection to your Event Endpoint Management instance:

 apiVersion: v1